Frequently asked questions

 But what if the evidence from randomized controlled trials is derived from similar, but not identical, populations to those of interest to me?

-This should be considered indirect evidence and, to the extent there is uncertainty about the applicability to the relevant population, the strength of evidence will need to be downgraded.
+This should be considered indirect evidence and, to the extent there is uncertainty about the applicability to the relevant population, the strength of evidence may need to be rated down.
 Example.

 But what if randomized controlled trials included very few patients and observed very few events?

-Then again, the quality of the evidence may need to be downgraded.
+Then again, the quality of the evidence may need to be rated down.
 This situation is sometimes called "sparse data".
 See Example.

 What are the circumstances that observational studies can provide moderate or even strong evidence?